 You are more likely to be placed by 501 Commons in an interesting and challenging volunteer role if you have experience in the nonprofit sector.
 Some options for gaining experience in the sector are listed below.

 If you gain experience as a volunteer or board member be sure to update your profile with 501 Commons and your Linked-In profile to include your volunteer experience.

 To find volunteer opportunities and board positions, local listings can be found at Volunteer Washington or in King County: www.uwkc.org or www.volunteermatch.org

 Leadership Development and Educational Programs

-- Seattle Works Focuses on engaging people in their 20s and 30s through innovative volunteer activities and educational opportunities. is a dynamic training program designed to give you the basics in nonprofit and government board service.
+- Seattle Works Focuses on engaging people in their 20s and 30s through innovative volunteer activities and educational opportunities.
+The Bridge is a dynamic training program designed to give you the basics in nonprofit and government board service.
 Over the course of the series, you'll learn about roles and responsibilities of nonprofit and public board members and complete personal skill and interest assessments.The course consists of a series of trainings, where you'll learn about roles and responsibilities of nonprofit and public board members in addition to completing personal skill and interest assessments.

 - United Ways or volunteer centers in your community may offer trainings related to volunteer engagement or board service.

 - Leadership Eastside Leadership Eastside is the next generation regional leadership development program, distinguished by a focus on enriching leadership capabilities and building regional perspectives.
 Leadership Eastside is an inclusive organization that promotes connections, develops and enriches leaders, and is a catalyst for communities to address important issues and meet the challenges of a diverse and dynamic region.

 - Leadership Tomorrow The mission of LT is to develop effective community leaders who work to strengthen our region.